QubesOS/qubes-doc/developer/general/how-to-edit-the-rst-documentation.rst

 work from the command line, you can skip the rest of this section.
-All you need to do to contribute is to `fork and clone <https://guides.github.com/activities/forking/>`__ the `qubes-doc <https://github.com/QubesOS/qubes-doc>`__ repo, make your changes, then `submit a pull request <https://help.github.com/articles/using-pull-requests/>`__.)
+All you need to do to contribute is to `fork and clone <https://guides.github.com/activities/forking/>`__ the `qubes-doc <https://github.com/QubesOS/qubes-doc>`__ repo, make your changes, then `submit a pull request <https://help.github.com/articles/using-pull-requests/>`__.
+You can continue reading :ref:`viewing_pr`.)

 Ok, let’s begin.
-Every documentation page has a “Edit on GitHub” link.
+Every documentation page has a :guilabel:`Edit on GitHub` link.

 |page-source-button|

 When you click on it, you’ll be taken to the source file — a reStructuredText (``.rst``) file — on GitHub.

 On this page, there will be a
-button to edit the file (if you are already logged in in).
+button to edit the file (if you are already logged in).

 ..
   TODO screenshot when rst merged in main